HosseinZahed/github-copilot-self-service-onboarding/README.md

 ## Workflow Overview

 The workflow is triggered manually and requires an email address as input.

+⚠️ In the workflow, replace `contoso.com` with your organization's domain name.

 It performs the following steps:

 ### 1. 📥 Checkout Repository
 - Checks out the current repository to access workflow scripts and resources.

 ### 2. ✅ Validate Email Domain
-- Ensures the provided email address belongs to the `microsoft.com` domain.
-(Replace it with your organization's domain name.)
+- Ensures the provided email address belongs to the `contoso.com` domain.
 - If the email domain is invalid, the workflow exits with an error message.

 ### 3. ➕ Add User to Copilot